cloud-native-aixmarseille/meetup-issue-linter-action/README.md

 Cross-domain journey orchestration and the versioned consumer configuration contract live in [`@meetup-automation/journey`](packages/application/journey).
-The contract is intentionally opinionated: all reusable workflows have zero ordinary inputs.
-Paths, labels, Europe/Paris time, routing, and policy defaults are brain-owned conventions.
-Consumers do not provide a meetup-specific runtime config file; only credentials and the fixed `CI_BOT_APP_ID` / `SLACK_CHANNEL_ID` variables remain repository-owned.
+The contract is intentionally opinionated: paths, labels, Europe/Paris time, routing, and policy defaults are brain-owned conventions.
+Consumers do not provide a meetup-specific runtime config file; they supply credentials, caller identity and Slack routing inputs, and the fixed Drive folder variables.
 Occurrence status is operational too: scheduled is the default, closing an issue implies occurrence, and explicit labels drive postponed or cancelled transitions.